 If your question is not answered by the information provided on the site, Contact provides a comprehensive list of service and support contacts who can assist you.

-For DIs that currently have a "daily" carrier run, there was no change to the process.
-For DIs that have a specific day or days of the week they can place orders, they are now required to enter the ship date.
-Consequently, DIs are now able to order each business day of the week regardless of its established armored carrier schedule.
+The implementation of a "daily" or a five business day ordering period enabled DIs to order currency and coin from their Reserve Bank each business day of the week regardless of its established armored carrier schedule.
+For DIs that have a "daily" carrier run, there was no change to the process.
+For DIs that have a specific day or days of the week they can place orders, they are required to enter the ship date.

 With the implementation of a "daily" or a five business day ordering period, DIs are no longer required to notify their servicing Federal Reserve Bank when placing orders outside of their normal armored carrier schedule.
 However, DIs are required to make special arrangements with their armored carrier to ensure pick-up and delivery occurs on the scheduled date.
 Fees may be assessed by the armored carrier for additional or special arrangement situations.